aknavj/aknavj.github.io/_posts/2025-02-10-Investigating-Shining3D-Einscan.md

 ### Conclusion

 The EinScan HX scanner employs a structured and secure network communication system that ensures reliable data transmission and command execution.
-Through MQTT and ZeroMQ, it achieves low-latency synchronization between the scanning software and the hardware, facilitating real-time adjustments and data retrieval.
+Through **MQTT** it achieves low-latency synchronization between the scanning software and the hardware, facilitating real-time adjustments and data retrieval.

 # Interprocess Communication (IPC) and Shared Memory Analysis